The New 52: Futures End: Plot

 Thirty-five years into the future, Brother Eye has managed to transform the majority of superheroes into cyborg bugs.
 As the last remaining heroes launch one final attack on Brother Eye's power source, Bruce Wayne creates a time machine in an attempt to prevent Brother Eye's ascension and this future.
 Before Bruce is able to use the time machine, he gets ambushed by cyborg bugs, forcing Batman (Terry McGinnis) to travel through time instead.
 Arriving in the past, Terry realizes that he has arrived five years too late, with what he was trying to prevent already in play.
 After Terry is attacked by the cyborg bug of Plastique, which he subsequently dismantles, he learns that Mister Terrific is working on the technology which will lead to Brother Eye's ascension.
 He poses as a homeless person and slums outside Terrifitech Tower.

 The DC Universe of five years in the future is one that has been rocked by enormous social upheaval slightly in the future of contemporary DC Comics stories.
 For example, following the events of Earth 2: Worlds End, thousands of refugees from the alternate universe of Earth 2 arrived on Earth after the destruction of their Earth; many are close doppelgangers of their Prime Earth counterparts.
 They were closely followed by the hordes of Apokolips, which had ravaged their world, leading to an all-out global conflict in which many civilians and heroes died.
 After the war, the governments of the world responded with hostility to the new interdimensional refugees, and scientists such as Mister Terrific developed new ways to detect who is from Earth or who is, in fact, an Earth 2 alien.
 Early in Futures End, further tragedies only add to the division and chaos in the superhero community.
-After Green Arrow appears to die, the two component parts of the hero Firestorm (Ronnie Raymond and Jason Rusch) have a major falling out over their failure to save him.
+After Green Arrow appears to die, the two halves of Firestorm (Ronnie Raymond and Jason Rusch) have a falling out over their failure to save him.
 The crew of the spacefaring team Stormwatch is attacked and destroyed, leaving Frankenstein and the Atom to lead a team determined to recover them.